 However, there are many different types of stoneware clay and some are more suitable for some tasks than others.

-For example, a stoneware clay that contains courser grog may be good for hand-building and sculpting.
+For example, a stoneware clay that contains a courser grog may be good for hand-building and sculpting.
 But not for wheel throwing.

 As with earthenware, some grog in stoneware is good for beginners, as it makes the clay easier to manage.
 However, the grog needs to be fine, otherwise, it will be tough on the potter’s hands.

 When I started wheel throwing, I was using a clay called Buff School clay.
-This is a stoneware clay.
+This is stoneware clay.
 I had used it for years to sculpt.
 What I didn’t know is that the clay I had in stock had added sand.
 This worked as a kind of grog to help the clay stand up when sculpting.

 When threw it, the Buff School would feel fine for about 5 minutes.
 Then it would start to feel like sandpaper under my hands.